FEISystems/ms-macwis-prototype/README.md

 ### CI with Test Automation
+There are couple considerations that affect us to choose CI
+- Using Microsoft Azure App Service to host this prototype site
+- No backend database
+- Test Automation/Monitoring

+Azure provide simple Contiouse Integration (CI) that can deploy project from github to Azure App Service.
+For quick build purpose, we used this capability in sprint 1/2, and then switch to TeamCity.
+TeamCity is a comprehensive integation build platform but need more configuration for this prototype.
+The configuration includes plug-ins for some Unit Test Framework we used.

 ### How to build it

-## Team

-## Process
+## Team & Process
 We are doing scrum process with team for this protoype.
+The team includes Product Owner, Scrum Master and a small scrum team.
+For the proposal effort, we have more roles such as Product Manager and DevOps.

 The key activitiies are described below.

 ### Initial Planning
 As normally did after the agile (scrum) team assembled for this proposal, we had a quick planning meeting to setup weekly sprint process from start to finish this prototype, with common scrum configuration.
 See 2.1 for details.